 North Star Scholarships

 North Star Scholarships provide annual assistance to students who enroll in the law school’s hybrid program.
 To be eligible for the scholarship, students must demonstrate in their Hybrid Program Admissions Essay their intent to practice law in an area of the country currently undeserved by local lawyers, such as a rural area, a reservation, or a small town or city.

 Native Justice Scholarships

 Native Justice Scholarships guarantee that eligible students will pay no more than $10,000 in tuition each year.
-Native Justice Scholarship recipients will also be considered for additional scholarships offered by the College that may further reduce the cost of earning a Mitchell Hamline law degree.
+Native Justice Scholarship recipients will also be considered for additional scholarships offered by the school that may further reduce the cost of earning a Mitchell Hamline law degree.